 We look forward to engaging with the local community including residents in the nearby towns of Balranald, Hay and Moulamein, as well as interested people from the wider Hay Plains region.

-Kilara aims to engage the community widely, address concerns in a timely manner (see Feedback Form here or email us), and where practicable incorporate community input to deliver improved outcomes and lasting benefits.
+Kilara aims to engage the community widely, address concerns in a timely manner (see Feedback Form here, contact by phone on 1800 161 320, or email us), and where practicable incorporate community input to deliver improved outcomes and lasting benefits.